chen-gz/chen-gz.github.io/src/content/riemannian-geometry/chapter 0 - differentiable manifolds/02-differentiable-manifolds-tangent-space.md

 ---
-type: docs
+title: Differentiable manifolds; tangent space
 ---

-## 2. Differentiable manifolds; tangent space

 **2.1 DEFINITION.** A *differentiable manifold* of dimension  $n$  is a set  $M$  and a family of injective mappings  $\mathbf{x}_\alpha: U_\alpha \subset \mathbb{R}^n \to M$  of open sets  $U_\alpha$  of  $\mathbb{R}^n$  into  $M$  such that: